 They make the house comfortable enough to be used as a guesthouse, yet keeping it in line with what it may have been like previously.

-Take for example this pull out drawer / bed system we found (photographed below).
+Take for example this pull out drawer/bed system we found (photographed below).

-Everywhere you look there is memorabilia of yesteryear, and it is a great example of Saxon interior style I think.
+Everywhere you look there is memorabilia of yesteryear, and it is a great example of a Saxon interior style I think.

 This is the old heater in the bathroom.
-Can you believe this would be used to heat the water for the very same HRH Prince Charles ?
+Can you believe this would be used to heat the water for the very same HRH Prince Charles?

-The house has now three double bedrooms, two bathrooms and a kitchen.
+The house has now three double bedrooms, two bathrooms, and a kitchen.

 There is also a terrace with benches and a long table.
-I could well imagine a nice relaxing drink of the local fruit tea, or something stronger on a balmy evening.
+I could well imagine a nice relaxing drink of the local fruit tea or something stronger on a balmy evening.

 Below is one of the Romanian tiled fireplaces, and we also had one in the home we stayed in.
 Decorated spinning sticks adorn the side.
 These fireplaces are separate from the wall.
-The warmth they emanate are quite incredible and stand about 2 metres in height with an ornate edged top.
+The warmth they emanate are quite incredible and stand about 2 meters in height with an ornate edged top.

-I noticed a lot of the antiques were hand painted, and had great detail to them.
+I noticed a lot of the antiques were hand-painted and had great detail to them.

 In the entrance were old walking sticks, and bags that had been hand stitched lovingly in years gone by.

-I wonder to myself as we sit here, if these are the very same chairs Prince Charles himself sits on when he comes to rest and relax in this little town?
+I wonder to myself as we sit here if these are the very same chairs Prince Charles himself sits on when he comes to rest and relax in this little town?

 As we close the gate behind us, I am sure it is where Prince Charles comes to shut out the world and have a time of rest and relaxation.

-You too, can experience this place of tranquility in Romania – for details please contact Beyond Dracula
+You too can experience this place of tranquility in Romania – for details please contact Beyond Dracula

 Telephone: +40 745 074 177